SOAP connection

 -

-Max Retries: Enter the number of times (maximum of 5 retries) that a request will be resent to the SOAP endpoint.
-If the request still fails after the maximum number of retries, an exception with an error message will be returned in the operation log.
-In addition, the private agent will log each retry in the
+Max retries: Enter how many times (maximum 5) to retry the request.
+If the request still fails after all retries, an exception appears in the operation log.
+The private agent also logs each retry in the

 jitterbit.log

-log file.Each retry is treated as part of the same operation run, where only a single record appears in the operation log.
-Any operation actions configured to run downstream operations are triggered based on the end status of the operation after retrying up to the maximum number of retries.
+file.All retries count as part of the same operation run, with a single record in the operation log.
+Any operation actions for downstream operations trigger based on the final status after all retries.

 Note